Table of Contents

 What is the AeroForce Cleaning System?

-All Roomba robots use the AeroForce cleaning system.
-How does it work?
-Dual counter-rotating tangle-free brushes grab dirt and debris from carpets and hard floors.
-The airflow accelerator boosts suction power to catch dust, debris, and allergens, transferring them into the dustbin.
-The latest models use a more powerful vacuuming system that increases air power up to 5 and 10 times.
-(The Roomba 980, s7+, and s9+ have a Carpet Boost feature that increases suction power to its maximum when recognizes carpets).
-A side spin brush cleans corners and wedges, transferring the dirt to the dustbin.
+The latest models use a more powerful vacuuming system that delivers more suction.
+(The Roomba 980, i7+, and s9+ recognize carpets and by boosting suction provide deeper cleaning).
 Anti-tangle system will not allow the robot to get stuck between cords, carpet fringe, or tassels.
-If it does, the system stops the side and main brushes of the vacuum to try to escape.
+If it does, the system stops the side and main brushes of the vacuum and tries to escape.

 Edge Cleaning Mode

-All the 900s, i7+, and s9+ models come with Edge Cleaning Mode.
-While the previous cleaners from iRobot only used a side brush, the newest ones clean tight edges after they finish the job on the floor.
+The 900s, i7+, and s9+ models have Edge Cleaning Mode.
+While the older generations used a side brush, the newest ones go along the walls after they finish the job on the floor.
 This feature is always on default, but if you want your Roomba to end the job quicker, you can switch it off on your smartphone.

 Recharge and Resume

-Once the robot's battery runs low, a Roomba returns to its charging dock.
-The Roomba 960, 980, i7, and s9+ come with a recharge and resume option.
-It makes the vacuum to continue cleaning from the place it left off after its battery is powered up.
+Once the battery runs out of energy, a Roomba returns to the charging dock.
+The Roomba 960, 980, i7, and s9+ have resumption.
+After powering up, the robot resumes cleaning from the spot it left off to finish the job.

 Rotating Double Brushes

-Two brushes located on the bottom rotate in the opposite direction to grab and break down dirt and debris, preventing hair tangling.
-This technology was upgraded in the 800, 900 series, i7, and s9 models.
-They come with rubber instead of the bristled rollers.
+Two brushes located on the bottom rotate in the opposite direction to grab and break down dirt and debris.
+This technology was upgraded in the 800, 900 series, i7, e5, and s9 models.
+They coming with brushless instead of the bristled rollers which are better at resisting hair tangling.

-Why you might want to buy a Roomba with silicone brushes
+Why buying a Roomba with the silicone brushes

 If you are not tight on your budget, you might look at the latest robot vacuum cleaner.
-You should know the differences between bristled and silicone rollers and why it matters.
-It is not a big deal to clean a bristled brush from tangled hair, but it can become annoying at times.
 I have had the iLIFE V7S myself and faced the issue of hair wrapping around the brush after every cleaning.
 My wife has long hair, which means the brush needed to be cleaned after every session.
-By contrast, rubber rollers are tangle-free and much effortless to maintain.
+By contrast, rubber rollers are tangle-free and are much easier to maintain.

 How to control a Roomba?

 There are three modes available: app, a remote controller, and voice commands.
-The robot vacuum cleaners that support Wi-Fi can also be controlled via the iRobot HOME app.
-The previous models work with a physical remote controller.
-If you have a WiFi-enabled Roomba and own Amazon Alexa or Google Home, you can control the robot with voice.
+The robot vacuum cleaners that support Wi-Fi can also be controlled via the iRobot HOME app and are compatible with Amazon Alexa and Google Home so if you have any of these you can also control your Roomba via voice.
+The first models work with an included remote controller.

 What you can do with the iRobot Home app

 The app helps you control your Roomba, set a cleaning schedule directly from the phone, or switch between cleaning modes.
-The app also alerts you when the dust bin is full and needs emptying.
+The app also alerts you when the dust bin is full.

 If you are a happy owner of the latest robots that have a mapping feature, you can see cleaning history at the end.